readthedocs-examples/awesome-read-the-docs/README.md

 ## Foreword

-Documentation projects have traditionally been part of a software project.
-However, many new documentation projects have emerged in science and academia.
+Many new and exciting documentation projects have emerged in *science and academia*, taking the world of documentation beyond just software projects.
 To capture the latest development and trends, we are compiling a list of inspirational uses of documentation technology, especially outside of the traditional field of software documentation.

 In addition to showing awesome and real-life Read the Docs projects, a number of [Example Projects](#example-projects) are being built to learn and get started.

+We hope that this will inspire people writing documentation, developing new documentation projects or updating existing ones.
+All projects mentioned here are **open source**, meaning that you can find their source code and understand how it's done.

-It's a work in progress, please feel invited to [contribute](#contributing)!
+The list is a work in progress, please feel invited to [contribute](#contributing)!

 <!-- TOC -->
 <!--lint disable awesome-toc-->